laurabaldassari/2019-500/slides/class03/README.md

 - The slides for Class 3 are [available in PDF](https://github.com/THOMASELOVE/2019-500/blob/master/slides/class03/500_2019_slides_class03.pdf).
 - We will post the audio recording above, as soon as we can.
 - The [Course Schedule](https://github.com/THOMASELOVE/2019-500/blob/master/SCHEDULE.md) is the place to go for all deadlines and deliverables information.
+- Happy Valentine's Day, and Happy Birthday (to me)!

 ## Today, we will discuss...